emmaraymaker/CEN3031_Project/Sprint1.md

     Both user stories were about halfway completed for the frontend.
 Registration and login pages were created with forms to fill out and submit user data.

+  Backend:
+    Both user stories had skeleton versions completed.

 Which ones didn't and why?:

   Frontend:

     Both user stories were about halfway completed for the frontend because the accounts are not actually created or saved and the user cannot view their profile.

+  Backend:

+    Both user stories had skeleton versions completed.
+Set-up was difficult and one of our members had a minor family emergency queries were not able to be finished because of this

 Dev Team Videos: